 “It can be a very tenuous situation while the heart is recovering from surgery, so those first few hours are critical.
 I watch very closely for any bleeding or arrythmia, manage a patient’s medicines, and monitor their overall heart function,” Dr. Oloomi said.

 His intense focus on patients after they emerge from surgery is why Dr. Oloomi thinks of the ICU as “I see you.”
 And what he sees, he rarely forgets.
-“I can recall medical specifics from patients I treated years ago, and that experience can be very helpful when similar cases come up,” he said, noting that he has cared for more than 16,000 people over the past two decades.
+“I can recall medical specifics from patients I treated years ago, and that experience can be very helpful when similar cases come up,” he said.
 “My best teachers are always my patients.”

-Dr. Oloomi works to impress these lessons – and his “I see you” philosophy – on those with whom he works, whether that’s at Mount Sinai or when he’s on medical missions around the world, building up local expertise in critical post-operative care.
+Dr. Oloomi works to impress these lessons – and his “I see you” philosophy – on those with whom he works, whether that’s at Mount Sinai or at a hospital such as CEDIMAT on a medical mission abroad.

 It was at Methodist Hospital-Cornell Medical Center that Dr. Oloomi decided to become an intensivist.
 At the time, the field of post-surgical critical care was evolving into a specialty, as cardiac surgeons were beginning to operate on increasingly sick patients – people whose immediate post-surgical care would be vital to their full recovery.
 Within two years, he was the Medical Director of the Cardiac Intensive Care Unit at New York’s Maimonides Medical Center.
 He joined the Mount Sinai team in 2012.